MAFRUHA-LEAVIN/Machine-Learning/README.md

 # Machine-Learning
-Analyzing, visualizing data and implemented some machine learning methods.
+Analyzing, visualizing data and implementing some machine learning methods.